vikytech/vikytech.site/_posts/2020-10-29-Mutation-Testing.markdown

-    testSourceSets.set([sourceSets.test]) // Only for individual contribution, not recommended for repo having more than 10-15 classes targetClasses.set(["com.foo.*","com.bar.*"]) // Ignore if mainSourceSets & testSourceSets is specified excludedClasses.set(["com.foo1.*","com.bar.IT*"])  // Ignore if mainSourceSets & testSourceSets is specified junit5PluginVersion.set('0.14')
+    testSourceSets.set([sourceSets.test]) // Only for individual contribution, not recommended for repo having more than 10-15 classes targetClasses.set(["com.foo.*","com.bar.*"]) // Ignore if mainSourceSets & testSourceSets is specified excludedClasses.set(["com.foo1.*","com.bar.IT*"])  // Ignore if mainSourceSets & testSourceSets is specified pitestVersion.set('1.6.7') // Not needed if you want to use the default version provided by plugin junit5PluginVersion.set('0.14')
     outputFormats.set(['HTML']) // XML is also available
     mutators.set(["ROR", "RETURN_VALS", "INVERT_NEGS", "MATH", "VOID_METHOD_CALLS", "NON_VOID_METHOD_CALLS"])